markjamesm/BaseballSharp/README.md

 ## Documentation

-Visit the (documentation page) for a guide.
+Visit the (documentation page) for a guide with a list of endpoints.

 ## Planned